darktable-org/dtdocs/content/module-reference/processing-modules/rgb-curve.md

 Activate the [picker](../../darkroom/processing-modules/module-controls.md#pickers) on the left to show the picked values in the graph (Ctrl+click or right-click to use the picker in area mode).
 Numerical (Lab) values of the input and output (see below) at the selected spot or area are shown at the top left of the widget.

-A second [picker](../../darkroom/processing-modules/module-controls.md#pickers) to the right can be used to automtaically create new nodes based on the sampled area.
+A second [picker](../../darkroom/processing-modules/module-controls.md#pickers) to the right can be used to automatically create new nodes based on the sampled area.
 Ctrl+click+drag to alter the created nodes to have a positive curve for the selected area; Shift+click+drag to create a negative curve.

 # module controls